This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Solid Solution Strengthening”.

 Explanation: For ionic materials, solid solution strengthening depends on various factors related to solute atoms.
 One of them is valency of solute atoms.

-5. For noticeable materials’ strengthening, alloying should be done with atoms of solute material having ________
+5. For noticeable materials’ strengthening, alloying should be done with atoms of a solute material having ________

 a) High shear modulus